jkeohan/dc-extension-unsplash/README.md

 # Deployment

 After you fork the project you must deploy the app to a hosting provider such as Netlify, Vercel, ect.
-Keep in mind that the app performs only as expected only when used within the context of an Amplience extension and requires a valid Unsplash API Key.
+Keep in mind that the app performs only as expected only when deployed with Amplience as an extension and requires a valid Unsplash API Key.

 # Installation